Anshu331/Rule-Engine-with-AST/README.md

 ## Test Cases:

-** Creating Rules **
-Convert rules to AST using create_rule and verify their correctness.
+- ** Creating Rules:** Convert rules to AST using create_rule and verify their correctness.

-** Combining Rules **
-Combine multiple rules and check the combined AST for correctness.
+- ** Combining Rules:** Combine multiple rules and check the combined AST for correctness.

-** Evaluating Rules **
-Provide sample JSON data and test the evaluate_rule function to ensure the rule logic works as expected.
+- ** Evaluating Rules:** Provide sample JSON data and test the evaluate_rule function to ensure the rule logic works as expected.

 ## Bonus Features:

-** Error Handling: ** Handle invalid rule strings or incorrect data formats.
+- ** Error Handling: ** Handle invalid rule strings or incorrect data formats.
-** Attribute Validation: ** Ensure attributes are part of a pre-defined catalog.
+- ** Attribute Validation: ** Ensure attributes are part of a pre-defined catalog.
-** Rule Modification: ** Allow existing rules to be modified using additional functions.
+- ** Rule Modification: ** Allow existing rules to be modified using additional functions.
-** User-defined Functions: ** Optionally extend the system to support custom functions in the rule language.
+- ** User-defined Functions: ** Optionally extend the system to support custom functions in the rule language.

 ## Project Structure:
-** Backend (Node.js): **
+- ** Backend (Node.js): **
 Folder: rule-engine

-**Key Files:**
+- **Key Files:**

 1. src/: Contains controllers, models, and utility functions.
 2. index.js: Main entry point for the backend.